naridas/CV/README.md

 [Skills](#Skills) | [Education](#Education) | [Hobbies and Interests](#Hobbies) | [Experience](#Experience)

-I am an aspiring software engineer, former Marine Engineer graduate, and used to work as an Assistant Telecom Planner at M2 Tech.
+I am a full-stack software engineer, former Marine Engineer graduate, and used to work as an Assistant Telecom Planner at M2 Tech.
 My experience working in M2 Tech with Big Data and Data analysis has fuelled my interest in software engineering.
-This encouraged me to start & complete the Maker's Academy boot-camp course for Web Developers in order to start a new career in an ever changing industry.
+This encouraged me to start and complete the Maker's Academy boot-camp course for Web Developers in order to start a new career in an ever changing industry.
 I am looking for a role as a junior/graduate developer with good working environment whilst learning new skills to further develop my career.

 ### Code Examples